What executive or manager doesn't dream of having a clear live view of all of their organization's progress?

 Bring the selected projects in Trello

-If you haven't already, sign up for Unito with Trello and at least one of the other apps you want to sync (don't worry you can add more apps later).
+If you haven't already, sign up for Unito with Trello and at least one of the other tools you want to sync (don't worry you can add more tools later).

 If you're already on the Unito dashboard, click on "Add Sync".

 The first step is to select what you want to sync.
-Here choose the app and its project you want to bring into Trello.
+Here choose the tool and its project you want to bring into Trello.

 Then you choose where to sync this project, in our case it is Trello.
 You have the choice to sync the project with an existing Trello board or a new one.
 Here, I recommend choosing a new one to not mess with your other team's work (cards from the existing Trello board would sync to the imported project by default).

 Finally, review your sync to make sure everything is good to go.
 You notice you have two options here: one is to just create the sync, the other one is to better customize the sync before enabling it.
 You'll probably want to actually customize the sync so that you don't have every single issue in a team in your Trello board.
 You'll need to set up filters either by label or by assignee to minimize the information overload.
 Read on for more info on how to do that at the end of this article in "Recommended Settings." :)

 See the projects live right before your eyes

-That's it, you should now see new cards appear in your Board, everything will stay in sync, every new change in the other app will be updated automatically every 5 minutes.
+That's it, you should now see new cards appear in your Board, everything will stay in sync, every new change in the other tool will be updated automatically every 5 minutes.